 Choose to be a MESA Creator!
 Join the MESA Program and find your success.
 You owe it to yourself.

-Academic Eligibility - Students must be ready for or enrolled in at least intermediate algebra (Math 96) AND must intend to transfer to a four-year institution in a math-based major, i.e. biology, chemistry, engineering, math, physics, etc. (Note: Students who are current university students or have previously earned a bachelor's degree in any major are not eligible for the MESA Program).
+Academic Eligibility - Students must have a math milestone level of 50 (M50) or have completed intermediate algebra (Math 96) AND must intend to transfer to a four-year institution in a math-based major, i.e. biology, chemistry, engineering, math, physics, etc. (Note: Students who are current university students or have previously earned a bachelor's degree in any major are not eligible for the MESA Program).

 Economic Eligibility - Students must be eligible for one or more of the following:*